connexcs/docs/docs/customer/documents.md

 [document]: /customer/img/document.png "Add Document"

 !!! note
-    We have KYC for our customers and very soon we'll be making it available for our customer's customers.
+    We've KYC for our customers and soon we'll be making it available for our customer's customers.